Elijah Monoky: Lordship over Monok

 During the reign of Elijah Monoky, the owner of the village of Monok and holder of economic monopoly over the village of Monok, the Mongols invaded Hungary which put the territories of the Monoks close to the frontlines.
 The Mongol forces would win decisively at the Battle of Mohi (also referred to as the Battle of the Sajó River or the Battle of the Tisza River), near the village of Monok, whereafter, Hungarian forces were utterly annihilated and on the retreat.
 The Mongol forces would come to pillage and destroy much of that country before moving on to the city of Pest and Esztergom.
 Elijah Monoky would be alive and hold ownership over Monok during the time of the second Mongol invasion of Hungary, however, the village and family of Monok would not be struck by Mongol forces during this conflict.
-The Lordship of Monok passed to Ladislaus Monoky I, the son of Elijah Monoky, the first well-documented Monok.
+The estate of Monok passed to Ladislaus Monoky I, the son of Elijah Monoky, the first well-documented Monok.